Cade honed his business skills as a student-athlete at DePauw University, where he studied economics and played football.

 I first heard about Orr Fellowship my sophomore year of college.
 I knew it was a once-in-a-lifetime opportunity that I needed to go full force at.

 He does it all with a mentality he learned from DePauw’s former head football coach, Nick Mourouzis: “Keep the main thing the main thing.”
-It means staying focused and being mentally present in whatever you’re doing—not letting anything cloud your judgement.
+It means staying focused and being mentally present in whatever you’re doing—not letting anything cloud your judgment.

 When he’s not at work, Cade is usually hanging out with his family and friends.
 And if sports are involved, so much the better.